vsergeev/tinytaptunnel/README.md

 In encrypted mode, tinytaptunnel can impose significant delays due to the per-frame encryption / decryption.
 Delays of 4x compared to plaintext mode have been observed.
-Also, due to the size overhead of the RSA encrypted AES key and IV, the virtual tap interface provided by tinytaptunnel will have a limited MTU (around 1200).
+Also, due to the size overhead of the RSA encrypted AES key and IV, the tap interface provided by tinytaptunnel will have a limited MTU of around 1200 on IPv4.
 This can lead to additional performance loss due to packet fragmentation.

 Closing Remarks